kofzor/LearningRL/_posts/2016-08-15-Reinforcement_Learning_101.md

 In *offline reinforcement learning*, one learns a policy during the learning phase for some predetermined time and then measures the learned policy's performance during deployment.
 This differs from *online reinforcement learning* where one measures the performance of the *behaviour policy*.
 Or in other words, the learning and deployment phase occur simulatenously.
 Evidently, an agent that starts from scratch will perform poorly in the initial stages and it becomes very important to balance between exploring an unknown but potentially good action and exploiting known good actions.
 This is known under various names: *exploration versus exploitation dilemma*, *balancing exploration with exploitation*, and the *exploration-exploitation trade-off*.

-In the literature, the most common approach to measuring and comparing in experiments (as well as in OpenAI/Gym) is to measure the performance of the behaviour policy over a finite timesteps (or episodes) and averaged over a number of timesteps.
+In the literature, the most common approach to measuring and comparing in experiments (as well as in OpenAI/Gym) is to measure the performance of the behaviour policy over a finite timesteps (or episodes) and average over a number of timesteps.

-## Future topics ##
+## Afterword ##

+I hope you learned a bit about reinforcement learning from this blog post.

 In future blogs, I intent to discuss

 - Value functions, and the learning thereof.
 - Exploration-vs-Exploitation in MDPs
 - Difficulties & Troubleshooting RL implementations

+and, of course, code for you to try yourself!

 Feel free to suggest topics!